ch-ho00/Lyric-Analysis/README.md

 ## Projects on document embedding

 So far I have been working on two projects and their corresponding research question are as follows.
+Furthermore details of respective projects can be accessed through the subrepository.

 ### 1. Contemporary Christian Song Lyrics